Nonspherical oscillations of an encapsulated magnetic microbubble: Numerical results and discussion

 Radial and shape oscillations are analyzed only within the stable region of the $\epsilon_p-\omega_d$ plane.
-In this stable zone, the dynamics is predominantly governed by $R(t)$ and $a_2(t)$.
+In this stable zone, the dynamics are predominantly governed by $R(t)$ and $a_2(t)$.
 The behavior of these two modes is studied as material properties vary.
 To investigate the influence of different material properties on the time series of radial and shape modes, the governing equations are non-dimensionalized.
 This is done by introducing the transformations: where $c_1=\epsilon\,C_1$ and $c_2=\epsilon\,C_2$.
-These transformations lead to the introduction of key non-dimensional quantities: Reynolds number $Re=\sqrt{{2\rho_fc_1R_0}/{\eta^2}}$, which compares elastic and viscous forces in liquid, non-dimensional magnetic force parameter $Rn=\frac{\mu_o\chi H_2^2R_0^2}{2c_1a^2}$, strain stiffening parameter $\alpha={c_2}/{c_1}$ and non-dimensional pressure $P=\frac{p_0R_0}{c_1}$.
+These transformations lead to the introduction of key non-dimensional quantities: Reynolds number $Re=\sqrt{{2\rho_fc_1R_0}/{\eta^2}}$, which compares elastic and viscous forces in liquid, non-dimensional magnetic force parameter $Rn=\frac{\mu_o\chi_s H_2^2R_0^2}{2c_1a^2}$ for coil field and $\mathcal{M}_n$ defined in equation~\eqref{e:5_7} for dipole field and strain stiffening parameter $\alpha={c_2}/{c_1}$.
 These non-dimensional parameters facilitate a systematic exploration of how material properties influence the dynamics of the system.